samfajobi/SOC-incident-triage-playbook-by-Fajobi/README.md

 - **Escalation criteria for L2/L3 analysts**
 - **Tool-agnostic thinking** that mirrors real-world SOC operations

+## 🚀 Biggest Lessons

+One of the biggest lessons I’ve learned while building my SOC lab is that tools matter less than knowing what to do with an alert.

+As a SOC Level 1 analyst, the real skill is triage:
+- **Understanding what an alert actually mean**
+- **Determining if it’s benign or suspicious**
+- **Validating evidence across logs**
+- **Deciding whether to escalate, contain, or close**

+In my lab, I now focus on process-first learning:
+- **Triage alerts before opening tools**
+- **Define true vs false positive indicators**
+- **Practice escalation decisions**
+- **Document investigation steps clearly**

+Once the process is clear, the tools simply support the decision.

+This mindset has changed how I approach SOC tools like SIEMs, IDS/IPS, and SOAR — and it’s helping me build skills that translate to real-world SOC environments.

 By practicing these workflows, SOC analysts can develop critical skills in **alert validation, incident assessment, and decision-making**, independent of the tools being used.

 ---